andrewdavidbell/ai_news_crew/README.md

 This command initializes the ai-news-crew Crew, assembling the agents and assigning them tasks as defined in your configuration.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.
+This example, unmodified, will create a `report.md` file with the output of a research on LLMs in the root folder.

 ## Understanding Your Crew